MCT-master/mct-master.github.io/_posts/2021-05-05-abhishec-preparing-NTNU-portal.md

    <img src="/assets/image/2021_05_05_abhishec_spring_cohort.jpg" alt="" title="Midas hall effect" width=auto/> <figcaption>Portal Spring 2021 Cohort. </figcaption>
 </figure>

 After doing the portal course digitally for the first semester, I was pretty excited to have hands-on experience with all the advanced technology we had in portals, physically meeting and doing some work together again felt good for a change.
-My main goal was to learn more about the do’s and don’t’s of being in this virtual-physical space, and also to learn the MIDAS M32 mixer which can get complicated and can feel like rocket science at times.
+My main goal was to learn more about the do’s and don’ts of being in this virtual-physical space, and also to learn the MIDAS M32 mixer which can get complicated and can feel like rocket science at times.
 After Organizing a “Telematic Concert” and playing also listening to my classmates jam together, I can safely say that I have to a certain extent achieved my goals.
 The routing within the MIDAS M32 is still a complicated problem I would like to solve and dig deep into, but overall it was a fruitful experience.
 Thank you Eigil, Guy, and everyone for the course.